 At Pegasus, a global communication agency, they learned how to streamline this process with Ganttic.
 Adding freelancers to their plans helped them plan out capacity better in the short and long-term.
 And they could figure out if more freelancers needed to be brought on for certain projects.
 Plus, with the ability to share plans with everyone, even if it’s only a limited-time partnership, Pegasus could make sure that not only were they meeting capacity, but they were scheduling the right people with the right skill sets.

-Read more about how resource scheduling can help creative and marketing teams get their jobs done, no matter how your team structure.
+Read more about how resource management tools can help creative and marketing teams get their jobs done, no matter how your team structure.

 When was the last time you reconsidered your teams current workflows and processes?
 If it’s been awhile, you should.
 After all, your processes and workflows are the maps you follow to achieve your content marketing goals.
 If they no longer accomplish what you want, are outdated, or inefficient, it’s time to make changes.
 Unfortunately, it’s easy to stick with workflows that don’t work, simply because it’s the way you’ve always done things.